 Important: Dealers are responsible for the storage and proper care of new vehicles held in dealer inventory until they are delivered to the customer.
 Extra care and attention to detail should be taken to make sure vehicles that have spent longer times in dealer inventory are properly delivered to the customer with no product issues (such as stall/no start issues due to improper battery maintenance or vehicle vibration due to tire flat spotting).
 Damage or deterioration, resulting from improper storage, is not to be covered by the New Vehicle Limited Warranty.
-For more information, refer to the Transportation, Vehicle Storage and PDI Policy Manual - Section 2.1 New Vehicle storage.
+For more information, refer to the New Vehicle Storage section of the Service Policies and Procedures Manual.